KarthikPrabhu23/CKA-2025/README.md

 - Create Namespace `minio`
 - Install Helm chart `minio/operator` into the new Namespace.
 The Helm Release should be called `minio—operator`
 - Update the Tenant resource in `/opt/course/2/minio-tenant.yaml` to include `enableSFTP: true` under features
-- Create the Tenant resource from `/opt/course/2/minio-tenant`.
-Yaml It is not required for MinlO to run properly.
+- Create the Tenant resource from `/opt/course/2/minio-tenant.yaml`.
+It is not required for MinlO to run properly.
 Installing the Helm Chart and the Tenant resource as requested is enough

 **Namespace:** `minio`